 Cummings Road Landfill

-The Cummings Road Landfill is located at the end of Cummings Road, approximately two miles southwest of Eureka, California.
+The Cummings Road Landfill is located at the end of Cummings Road, approximately two miles southeast of Eureka, California.
 This certified closed landfill contains roughly 1,450,000 cubic yards of municipal refuse, industrial waste (mostly from paper and lumber mills), and minor amounts of nonfriable asbestos.
 The last load of municipal refuse was received on June 16, 2000.
 The Landfill continued to receive minor amounts of inert soil and non-friable asbestos until June 30, 2005.

 Between 1933 and 1969 the Cummings Road waste disposal site was privately operated as an open-burning sidecast dump, which was the best practice at the time for disposing of municipal waste.
 Material was brought to the ridge along the end of Cummings Road, dumped, and open burned in a “continuous burn” environment where new material was placed on an existing fire and ash from material already consumed was pushed down both sides of the ridge slope.
 In 1969 open burning ceased and the portion of the site on the northeast side of the ridge was converted into a sanitary landfill.
 The sanitary landfill was permitted and converted to an unlined cut and cover canyon landfill in a deep gully below (northeast of) a portion of the burn dump that became the Cummings Road Landfill (Landfill).

 The Landfill operated from 1972 until 2000, receiving municipal waste from north coast communities.
 The Landfill and the Hawthorne Street Transfer Station were originally owned by City Garbage of Eureka, and later purchased by NorCal Garbage, Inc. in 1975.